awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/deleting-a-job-template.md

-# Deleting a Custom Job Template in AWS Elemental MediaConvert<a name="deleting-a-job-template"></a>
+# Deleting a custom job template in AWS Elemental MediaConvert<a name="deleting-a-job-template"></a>

 You can delete any custom job template\.
 You can't delete system job templates\.